Pritesh-Patel/play-json-quick-transforms/README.md

 `withReadTransformers`

-It also gives some default transformers which you can use with these methods.
+Part of this library are some basic transformers which you can use with these methods.

 To get the extra functions and transformers add these imports: